 Stephen Milburn (Classical Civilization major, 2014) is working as an editor and administrator for the research division of the Stanford University Department of Anesthesiology, Perioperative, & Pain Medicine in addition to working as a Latin tutor in San Mateo County.

-Faye Mendoza (Classical Civilization minor, 2014) will begin medical school at Virgina Commonwealth University beginning in Fall 2016.
+Faye Mendoza (Classical Civilization minor, 2014) attends medical school at Virgina Commonwealth University.

 Robert D. Skeels (Classical Civilization major, 2014) was accepted into Peoples College of Law (Class of 2018) in the Westlake District of Los Angeles.
 He and his wife still reside in their house in Historic Filipinotown, and he still works as the senior researcher for a privately held electronics firm in Koreatown.

 Mary Tsaturian (Classical Civilization minor, 2014) will begin attending George Washington University Medical School in Fall 2016.

 Ryann Garcia (Classical Civilization and Religious Studies double major, 2013) is attending Yale University to earn her Masters of Art in Religions – Asian Religions.
 After graduating from Yale, Ryann hopes to return to UCLA to pursue her PhD.